vdesabou/kafka-docker-playground-docs/docs/playground secrets set.md

 A name that looks like a credential (PASSWORD, SECRET, TOKEN, KEY, CREDS,
 PWD, PASSPHRASE, LICENSE) goes to the secure backend, anything else is
 kept as a plain variable.
 Use --secret or --plain to decide yourself.

+Run again on a name already stored to rotate it.
+The value is then
+updated where the existing reference points, which is not necessarily
+the backend currently configured.

+🎓 Tip: set the config key secrets.github-repo and every value stored
+here is also pushed to that repository's GitHub Actions secrets.

 ## Usage